Requirements for Naturalization in Germany in 2024

 New regulations since June 2024

-Since 27 June 2024, the Act to Modernize the Citizenship Act(StARModG) has been in force in Germany, making it much easier and faster to obtain German citizenship.
-The changes to the law not only affect the duration of residence, but also the possibility of retaining previous citizenship and easier conditions for certain groups of people.
+A new naturalization law has been in effect in Germany since June 27, 2024, making it significantly easier and faster to obtain German citizenship.
+The changes to the law affect not only the length of residence but also the option to retain one’s previous citizenship and simplified requirements for certain groups of people.

 Shortened duration of stay to 5 years

-One of the most important changes concerns the shortening of the required period of residence.
-Previously, you had to live legally in Germany for at least 8 years in order to apply for Naturalization .
-With the new regulations, the minimum period of residence with a residence permit for the naturalization procedure is now only 5 years.
+One of the most significant changes in the new law concerns the reduction in the required length of residence.
+Previously, applicants had to have lived legally in Germany for at least 8 years to Naturalization .
+Under the new law, the minimum length of residence with a residence permit required for the naturalization process is now only 5 years.

 - Previously: 8 years of residence